Burst timescales and luminosities link young pulsars and fast radio bursts: Methods

 The real-sampled VDIF data with 16-MHz subbands allow for up to 31.25\,ns time resolution.
 Due to the Fast Fourier Transform-based (FFT-based) correlation and delay corrections implemented in SFXC (phased array), the practical time resolution limit is 125\,ns.
 In this case, the data have 4 channels per subband.
 Since SFXC does not window the data before the FFT, potential spectral leakage artefacts are a concern, especially in the case of a low number of channels per subband.
 This data is used to study the polarimetry at high time resolution.

 Additionally, we output coherently dedispersed total intensity (Stokes I) at the original data sampling rate (i.e. no channelization within subbands) using the SFXC bolometer branch\footnote{https://github.com/aardk/sfxc/tree/bolometer}.
 Here we have no concerns of spectral leakage or any other artefacts that may be introduced at the channelization stage of the processing.
+Note that the VLBI backed, DBBC2 \citep{tuccari_2010_ivs}, uses digital down conversion to create independent 16\,MHz subbands, meaning that adjacent 31.25\,ns samples are not correlated.

-\subsection{{\tt digifil}}
+\subsubsection{Digifil}

 We also used {\tt digifil} to produce data at the highest-possible time resolution, in order to verify the results presented in this work. {\tt digifil} utilises a convolving filterbank, which reduces spectral leakage effects \citep{vanstraten_2011_pasa}.
 However, {\tt digifil} converts to complex-sampled data internally, resulting in a factor of 2 decrease in the time resolution for a given number of channels (for the Nyquist limit).
 Thus, the best time resolution we can achieve with our 16-MHz subbands is 62.5\,ns. {\tt digifil} produces one filterbank file per subband, and the subbands are combined with incoherent dedispersion.